ialbert/genescape-central/README.md

 The `(1/5)` means that  `1` out of `5` genes in the input list carry this annotation.
 Thus the value is a characteristic of the input list.
 The `mincount` filter is applied to the count value to filter out functions that are under a threshold.

-It is possible to compute a p-value to determine whether an observed enrichment difference is statistically significant.
-We'll just note that assigning p-values to enrichment counts is fraught with several challenges.
-In our opinion, GO annotations are neither complete, nor independent, nor precise enough to satisfy mathematical requirements.
-In addition, appropriate selection of the background (aka the `19000` above) to correct p-values for multiple comparisons also presents many challenges.
-For these reasons, we do not compute p-values in our application.

 ### Node Coloring

 The colors in the tree carry additional meaning: